codeinchq/services-cloud-php-client/README.md

 ## Extra API

 > **⚠️ Warning**
-> Accessing the Gotenberg API requires special authorization.
+> By default API keys are not authorized to access the Gotenberg API.
+If you need access to the Gotenberg API, please contact Code Inc. to request authorization.

 The legacy Gotenberg v8 API can be accessed using the ServicesCloud client as the Gotenberg HTTP client.